The Roys Peak hike is one of the most well known day hikes in south island New Zealand.

 More importantly, the general consensus is that this spot has the best views anyway!

-No entry fee, but they do ask for a voluntary $2 donation at the start of the hike.
+There’s no entrance fee, but they do ask for a voluntary $2 NZD donation at the start of the hike.

 - The track is closed for lambing from 1 October – 10 November